Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 Submit

 Fill out the Connectors Directory server review form.
 Anthropic reviews submissions manually.
+The Directory submission guide has more details on what reviewers look for.

 Your Connector Works Everywhere